This tutorial is so cute,I want to run to the sewing machine and use my ruffler. This tutorial is from Melissa from Until Wednesday Calls.

 Slide your rolled and pinched fabric underneath the foot and sew about an inch.
 Once your seam is started roll your fabric into the scroll and keep sewing.

 This technique really depends on your vigilance in how the fabric is fed in.
 Too wide and it flattens out for a single layer hem, too narrow and it does the same.

 And voila!
 You now have strips of fabric with a tiny rolled hem.
 Rinse and repeat for the other side if your strips have two unfinished edges.
 If not, move on the the second part, detailing how to turn it into ruffles.

 Instructional Insert: before you take off this foot and insert the gathering foot, take your pieces of newly hemmed fabric and join them together to make one long strip.
-(I didn't attach them before hand because I was unsure if the narrow hemmer scroll could accommodate the doubled material.)But the ruffle foot can no problem so now is when yo want to attach your pieces.

 This is a gathering foot.
 It is my new favourite toy.
 I mean tool!
 All you do is attach the foot, put one layer underneath instead of the usual two and 'sew'.
 Sounds too good to be true right?
 Not so.
 Adjust your tension accordingly.
 The looser the tension, the looser your ruffles, the tighter your tension, the fuller the gather.

 I did this on the tightest tension with the presser regulator 3/4 of the way down to achieve the hand-gathered look, but if you press it down fully you get a perfect, professional looking ruffle.

 Don't forget, the fuller the ruffle the more material you will need to achieve your desired length of ruffle.

 Isn't it gorgeous?
 See how I used the edge of the sheet for the top of the ruffle so I only had to hem the bottom?